MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 1. A user with sufficient privileges receives a query notification advising them that the application needs to make a change to the firewall policy.
 Not fully understanding the prompt, the user cancels or dismisses the prompt
 1. A user lacks sufficient privileges and is therefore not prompted to allow the application to make the appropriate policy changes
-1. *Local Policy Merge* is disabled, preventing the application or network service from creating local rules
+1. [Local policy merge](#local-policy-merge-and-application-rules) is disabled, preventing the application or network service from creating local rules

 Creation of application rules at runtime can also be prohibited by administrators using the Settings app or policy settings.